oubiwann/lfe-openstack/README.rst

 Tentant ID
 ----------

-TThe tenant ID is an important bit of information that you will need for further calls to the Rackspace Cloud APIs.
+The tenant ID is an important bit of information that you will need for further calls to the Rackspace Cloud APIs.
 You get it in the same manner: